Benchmarks

 Results Table

-partition preprocessing embeddings resolver onnx_embeddings resolver_with_onnx_embeddings
+Partition preprocessing embeddings resolver onnx_embeddings resolver_with_onnx_embeddings

 4 25 sec 25 sec 7 min 46 sec 9 sec 8 min 29 sec